Below are some common misconceptions surrounding the nonsubscribers in Texas. Let us dispel them for you.

-By avoiding a “one size fits all” approach to managing worker injuries, nonsubscribers are able to customize their safety and benefit plans to meet the needs of their employees.
-With increased focus on workers’ safety and a coordinated approach to treatment and rehabilitation programs, companies are able to produce significant savings through reduced injuries, quicker and more effective treatment, and a reduction in the premiums that pay for their occupational injury programs.
+By avoiding a “one-size-fits-all” approach to managing worker injuries, nonsubscribers are able to customize their safety and benefit plans to meet the needs of their employees.
+With increased focus on workers’ safety and a coordinated approach to treatment and rehabilitation programs, companies are able to produce significant savings through reduced injuries, quicker and more effective treatment, and a reduction in the premiums they pay for their occupational injury programs.

 Additionally, the flexibility brought about by nonsubscription allows injured employees to begin receiving wages immediately without waiting on an insurance company to pay.
 In many instances, injured employees of nonsubscribing companies receive higher wage benefits for longer periods of time.